This is the Young Adult novel I’m working on.

 Of if thou wilt, be but sworn my love…”

-As I finish reading the last line, I can’t help but sigh and look at the ceiling dreamily- moved by such a declaration of love.
-Whispers float across the room.
-When I look up, I’m greeted by Cades amused brown eyes and smirk slowly forming on his face.
+I finish reading the last line and can’t help but sigh then look at the ceiling dreamily- moved by such a declaration of love.
+I hear a few whispers float across the room.
+When I look up, I’m greeted by Cades amused brown eyes and a smirk slowly forming on his face.

 “Cade, you seem to have something to add, please do share with the whole class rather than limit your insightful comments to those near.”
-Mrs. Joy interjects.
-She closes her book and marks her the page with the attached ribbon.
+Mrs. Gloss says.
+She closes her book and marks her the page with the ribbon attached then turns to give him her undivided attention.

 “Sentimental drivel?
-This is Shakespeare, classic literature and one of the most romantic love stories ever told.
+This is Shakespeare, classic literature and one of the most romantic love stories ever told!
 Who are you to judge?”
 Why did I have to end that with a question?
 I don’t want to hear anymore from Cade.
-My cheeks flush, I feel the heat spread like wildfire.
+My cheeks flush and the heat spreads like wildfire across my face.
+I don’t need a mirror to know I look like a vine-ripened tomato.

-“Well, Lux, has a guy ever said anything like that to you?
+“No offense, really.
+But Lux, has a guy ever said anything like that to you?
 I think it’s out-of-date.
-We should be reading something more in-tune with the times.
+We should be reading something more contemporary.
 Don’t you agree?”
+Cade asks, leaning forward, his elbows propped on the desk top.

 And he had to end with a question as well.
 Why can’t we both just finish this?
 I do not want to tell everyone that I’ve never had a real boyfriend or any type of romance for that matter.
 I look at Skyler for help only he seems to be enjoying this spectacle as well.
 He offers me a smile and nod of encouragement.
-I glance over at Celeste, but she’s distracted looking at her nails.
-The girl next to me forms a heart shape with her two hands giving me the courage I need to answer.
+I glance over at Celeste, but she’s distracted looking at her polished nails.
+I look to the girl across the aisle from me, her hair is black as night and falls in tight braids around her face.
+Her heart-shaped lips are expertly lined and glossed, instead of a smile she slowly forms a heart with her two hands just below her desk for me.
+The simple nudge gives me the courage to answer.

-“What my cousin is trying to say, is that not all of us believe in hyped romance.
+“What my cousin is trying to say,” he looks to Cade then back to me, “is that not all of us believe in hyped romance.
 That’s all.
 No offense to those who are moved by the sentiment.”
-Grayson says.
+Grayson shrugs his shoulders.

 I can’t think of how to respond.
 I just lower my eyes again and try to retain some dignity.
 Fortunately, the bell rings saving me from needing to answer.
-Grayson jumps from his desk and is out the door before I can even put my book away.
+Grayson jumps from his desk and is out the door before I can even put my book in my bag.

-The girl to the left, the one that helped me out with her cupped hands in a heart, chuckles and says, “That’s our Grayson, he always knows when and how to exit.”
+The girl to the left, the one that helped me out with her encouragement, chuckles and says, “That’s our Grayson, he always knows when and how to exit.”
 She extends her hand to me.
 “I’m Alexis and, for the record, I do believe in romance.
 Would you like to eat lunch with me?”
-She has a bright, sincere face.
+She asks, her face open and sincere.
 I instantly feel comfortable around her.
+Her energy wraps around me like fluffy cloud billowing in the sky on a sunshine day.

 “Great.
 I like to eat in the music hall.
 It’s a bit out of the way, but we can have space there.
 I’ll fill you in on the social order of Capital High.”
 Alexis says, picking up her textbooks, “meet me after your 4th period by the front doors for lunch.”